josecome/vuejs-crud-axios/README.md

 # vuejs_crud_axios

-This app aim to show how to use Vue with axios to integrate with backend.
+This app aim to show how to build Vue app integrated to backend using axios.
 <img src="public/home.jpg">

 ## Project Setup